 Black History with a focus on Caribbean American experiences, Black feminism, youth development and community organizing

 New media theory, social movement studies, affect theory, biopolitics, gender and sexuality studies, concentrating on feminism(s), queer theory

-American Studies, 20th century American cultural and political history, museum studies, institutionalization of memory, place, space and political subjectivity.
+American Studies, museum studies, critical museology, cultural policy, memory, place, space and political subjectivity.

 Cultural study of science and technology, culture and political economy, visual culture

-Diaspora, South Asian-American studies, transnational feminisms, sociology of disability, queer bodies, non-dominant epistemologies, critical pedagogy, rhetorics of power, governmentality and empire, performance
+Diaspora, South Asian-American studies, transnational feminisms, disability, queer bodies, non-dominant epistemologies, critical pedagogy, governmentality and empire

 visual culture, photography, political economy, gender/race theory, political economy, globalization